Inventory, manufacturing process, business success topics for small DTC manufacturers.

 Looking for inventory management software that actually works with QuickBooks?
 Here's our 2026 roundup—plus why most integrations fail makers and what to look for instead.

-QuickBooks Self-Employed (now Solopreneur) sounds like an easy win for Etsy sellers — but it still can't track inventory or calculate COGS.
-Here's what makers actually need in 2026.
+QuickBooks Self-Employed is discontinued.
+Its replacement, QuickBooks Solopreneur, still can't track inventory or calculate COGS.
+Here's what Etsy makers actually need.

 We ♥ to help makers just like you to become more successful.
 Please join our newsletter to receive regular updates and actionable tips on how to take your maker business to the next level!